Condo Living in Kingston and Area in 2026 – Downsizing Now?

 Choosing the Right Neighbourhood

 In Kingston, choosing the right neighbourhood is more important than many people expect.
-Some prefer the lively, walkable downtown, where shops, cafés, and health services are close by, which Downtown Kingston offers.
+Some prefer the lively, walkable downtown, where shops, cafes, and health services are close by, which Downtown Kingston offers.
 Others choose mid-town for quieter streets and easier parking, but still want nearby amenities.
 The west end works well for those who want more space, newer buildings, or shopping along Gardiners Road or Bath Road.
 Waterfront condos near Portsmouth Village or Ontario Street offer views and easy access to lakeside paths, which many buyers love.

 Condos in Kingston often offer amenities that make daily life feel lighter.